Darwin to Adelaide is Australia’s best road trip

 Read more: All roads lead to Tennant Creek

-This is a significant sacred Aboriginal site in the Northern Territory.
-Karlu Karlu will take your breath away!
+This significant sacred Aboriginal site in the Northern Territory, Karlu Karlu will take your breath away!

 Devils Marbles Hotel

 On the southern edge of the National Park is the Devils Marbles Hotel – another great fuel, food and accommodation stop.

 - Wycliffe Well claims to be the ‘alien’ capital of the Northern Territory.
 A truly weird place however, it’s good for a fuel, food and a camping ground!

 - Barrow Creek, the scenery is stark and it comes with it’s own unresolved mysteries.
 It is a roadside stop along highway offering fuel, kiosk, bar and accommodation.
 Built in the 1930’s, the Barrow Creek Hotel is of architectural and historical value and remains the earliest Hotel built between Alice Springs and Tennant Creek.